astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Armor weights and defenses now more fashion-friendly

--Grass, spice, and status effects now percentage-based (note: status no longer displays properly because it was only calculated from flat effects)
+-Grass, spice, and status effects now percentage-based (note: status no longer displays properly because it is only calculated from flat effects)

 -Grass effects changed from instantaneous healing to regen